+This is the fourth main result of this Letter.
 For $K=1$, one finds the same behavior as in the hard-core regime.
 For $K \geq 3$, the ratio takes an asymptotic value.
-For instance, the ratio $C_r/C_{\rm c}$ goes to $3$ for three-body losses, so at large time the tail of the momentum distribution $C/p^4$ is four times larger than its value predicted by Tan's relation (\ref{eq:Tansintro}).
+For instance, the ratio $C_r/C_{\rm c}$ goes to $3$ for three-body losses, so the tail of the momentum distribution $C/p^4$ is four times larger than its value predicted by Tan's relation (\ref{eq:Tansintro}).

-\paragraph*{Conclusion.} An experimental test of the predictions of this paper is within reach with current cold atoms setup.
+\paragraph*{Experimental prospects.} An experimental test of the predictions of this paper is within reach in current cold atom setups.
 There exist different ways of measuring the momentum distribution of 1D gases~\cite{fabbri_momentum-resolved_2011,shvarchuck_bose-einstein_2002,van_amerongen_yang-yang_2008,jacqmin_momentum_2012}.
 Because of the small amplitude of the tails, such a measurement requires a high dynamical range, which can be achieved for instance using metastable atoms~\cite{cayla_single-atom-resolved_2018}.
 Usually, gases in experiments are non-uniform.
-Within a local density approximation, results presented here are however easily generalized~\cite{SM}.
+Within a local density approximation, our results are straightforwardly generalized to include a trapping potential~\cite{SM}.

-On the theoretical side, our results open several research lines.
-First, for quantitative comparison wit experiment, one should compute the evolution of the rapidity tails in intermediate regimes of the 1D gas.
-For this, one can in principle rely on the method presented in Ref.~\cite{bouchoule_effect_2020}, although an improvement of the numerical efficiency of that method would be required.
-Second, it would be interesting to investigate the effects of losses in higher dimension.
+\paragraph*{Conclusion.} On the theory side, our results open several research lines.
+First, for quantitative comparison with experiment, one should compute the evolution of the rapidity tails in intermediate regimes of the 1D gas.
+For this, one can in principle rely on the method presented in Ref.~\cite{bouchoule_effect_2020}, although an improvement of the numerical efficiency of that method would be required (see also the recent analytical progress in Ref.~\cite{hutsalyuk2020integrability}).
+Second, our results can probably be extended to integrable 1D Fermi gases~\cite{guan2013fermi}.
+Third, it would be interesting to investigate the effects of losses in higher dimension.
 The singularity of the wavefunction at the position of the lost atoms is also expected to have a effect that remains to be elucidated.
 Finally, it would be interesting to study loss processes that are not purely local or not purely Markovian.
 How would this impact the development of the momentum tails?

 \acknowledgments{We thank B. Doyon for discussions and joint work on closely related topics.
 We also thank A. Minguzzi, M. Olshanii, P. Vignolo, and F. Werner for useful comments on the manuscript.
-This work was supported by ANR QuaDy XXXXXXXXX.}
+This work was supported by ANR QUADY - ANR-20-CE30-0017-02.}